Home

 Learn to draw trick #2, using the projector for tracing your photo onto the paper.

-You can use the cheaper quality projectors, but you won’t be happy with the results because they can’t give you the details you need on the large pieces.
+You can use the cheaper quality projectors, but you won’t be happy with the results because they can’t give you the details you need on larger pieces.
 A minimum of 500 watts is recommended.

 The Super Prism